matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ## Edge cases

 How do you stop people reacting more than once with the same key?
- 1. You error with 400 (M_UNKNOWN) if they try to react twice with the same key, locally
+ 1. You error with 400 (M_INVALID_REL_TYPE) if they try to react twice with the same key, locally
  2. You flatten duplicate reactions received over federation from the same user when calculating your local aggregations
  3. You don't pass duplicate reactions received over federation to your local user.